luizirber/niffler/README.md

 Simple and transparent support for compressed files.

 This library provides two main features:
-- sniffs out compression formats from input files and return a Read trait object ready for consumption.
+- sniffs out compression formats from input files and returns a Read trait object ready for consumption.
 - Create a Writer initialized with compression ready for writing.